Adaptive Estimation of Nonparametric Functionals: Proof of Remaining Theorems

 However this $\gtilde$ does not satisfy the desired point-wise bounds.
-To achieve this let $\phi$ be a $C^{\infty}$ function such that $\psi(x) |_{[B_L, B_U]} \equiv x$ while $\frac{B_L}{2} \leq \psi(\bx) \leq 2B_U$ for all $x$.
+To achieve this let $\phi$ be a $C^{\infty}$ function such that $\psi(x) |_{[B_L, B_U]} \equiv x$ while $\frac{B_L}{2} \leq \psi(x) \leq 2B_U$ for all $x$.
 Finally, consider the estimator $\hat{g}(\bx) = \psi(\tilde{g}(\bx))$.
 We note that $|g(\bx) - \hat{g}(\bx)| \leq |g(\bx) - \tilde{g}(\bx)|$--- thus $\hat{g}$ is adaptive to the smoothness of the design density.
 The boundedness of the constructed estimator follows from the construction.
 Finally, we wish to show that almost surely, the constructed estimator belongs to the H\"{o}lder space with the same smoothness, possibly of a different radius.
-This is captured by the next lemma, proof of which can be completed by following arguments similar to proof of Lemma 3.1 in \cite{mukherjee2015binary}.
-In particular,
+This is captured by the next lemma, the proof of which can be completed by following arguments similar to the proof of Lemma 3.1 in \cite{mukherjee2018optimal}.
+In particular, recall the definition of $H(s, M)$ in Section \ref{section_wavelets and function spaces},